MrKalister/MrKalister/README.md

 ### There is information how's better work with repositories.
 There are 3 basic repositories, each repository contents several projects.
-You can download all projects from repository at once.<br>
+You can use sparse-checkout to reduce showing files at the moment.
-Also you can use Sparse-checkout.
 Example:
 #### clone commits and catalog's tree, exclude files.
 ```bash
 git clone --filter=blob:none --no-checkout https://github.com/yourname/yandex_study_projects.git